CalebQ42/darkstorm-server/internal/darkstorm_backend/README.md

 > TODO: Add the ability to create users and log-in through third-parties (such as Google).

-All requsests pertaining to users requires the `X-API-Key` header.
+All requsests pertaining to users requires the `X-API-Key` header and the key must have the `users` permission.

 ### Create User